awsdocs/aws-step-functions-developer-guide/doc_source/tutorial-handling-error-conditions.md

    This is a description of your state machine using the Amazon States Language\.
 It defines a single `Task` state named `CreateAccount`\.
 For more information, see [State Machine Structure](amazon-states-language-state-machine-structure.md)\.

-   For more information about the syntax of the `Retry` field, see [Examples Using Retry and Using Catch](concepts-error-handling.md#error-handling-examples)\.
+   For more information about the syntax of the `Retry` field, see [Examples using Retry and using Catch](concepts-error-handling.md#error-handling-examples)\.
 **Note**
 Unhandled errors in Lambda are reported as `Lambda.Unknown` in the error output\.
-These include out\-of\-memory errors, function timeouts, and hitting the concurrent Lambda invoke limit\.
+These include out\-of\-memory errors and function timeouts\.
 You can match on `Lambda.Unknown`, `States.ALL`, or `States.TaskFailed` to handle these errors\.
+When Lambda hits the maximum number of invocations, the error is `Lambda.TooManyRequestsException`\.
 For more information about Lambda `Handled` and `Unhandled` errors, see `FunctionError` in the [AWS Lambda Developer Guide](https://docs.aws.amazon.com/lambda/latest/dg/API_Invoke.html#API_Invoke_ResponseSyntax)\.

 1. Use the graph in the **Visual Workflow** pane to check that your Amazon States Language code describes your state machine correctly\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/step-functions/latest/dg/images/tutorial-create-state-machine-catch-failure-preview.png)